 It’s time to start thinking about fall colors in south central Indiana!
 When will the leaves start to turn?
 How long with they last?
 When will peak color be?
 Well, we've got your back.
 Here's the scoop on when (and where) to see beautiful fall foliage in Morgan County.
-Home to approximately 80% of the tree canopy of Central Indiana, this is the perfect place to enjoy the colors of fall, close to home and without the big crowds you're sure to encounter in iconic fall destinations like the Smoky Mountains.
+Home to more of Central Indiana's tree canopy than any other county, Morgan County is the perfect place to enjoy the colors of fall, close to home and without the big crowds and traffic you're sure to encounter in more iconic fall destinations.

 In fact, we're already seeing little hints of color around the area, but the real show won't start until October.
 According to this year's fall foliage prediction map from smokymountains.com, we'll have noticeable color by the first week of October, with patchy to partial color by the middle of the month.
 Then, Mother Nature will really ramp things up to hit peak color toward the end of October, with good color still hanging around until maybe early November, depending on the weather.
 That makes the next few weeks the perfect time to get out and experience the beautiful fall colors of Central Indiana.
 If you’re looking for a place to see some beautiful fall color, without all the crowds you’ll find in some of the well-traveled fall getaway destinations, here are a few great options for viewing fall foliage in Morgan County: